stimulusreflex/stimulus_reflex/docs/appendices/troubleshooting.md

 :::

 ::: info
-If you're getting "undefined method" errors in your Reflex action method classes, make sure that you're not including `CableReady::Broadcaster`, which is already avalable in scope.
+If you're getting "undefined method" errors in your Reflex action method classes, make sure that you're not including `CableReady::Broadcaster`, which is already available in scope.
 :::

 ::: info